MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 <img src="./assets/archi-step-7-fanout.png" display="block" style="display: block; margin: auto" width="1200"/>

-## REPLAY
+## Replay

 This works fine in dev when you're not yet in production.
 But with this data synchronization architecture you will face bugs later on.
 Let me explain :

 - When traffic is starting to grow, more and more events will flow and one thing EventBridge doesn't ensure is the order of the events sent in the bus event.
 You must keep the last version of the event that updated the projection not to overwrite a more recent information.
 - EventBridge ensures that an event is sent at least once, but you can still receive it more than once.
 So you need to make your projections idempotent.
 - In production, when you need to add a new projection, you must have a way to replay all events of a user to build the value of the projection.
 For example, you want to add the balance of the current month, when a new credit event comes in it seems unlikely that it's going to be the first event of the month.
-Then how do you know the actual value without replaying events ?
+Then how do you know the actual value without replaying events?

 > :star2: If you think about it, none of the above problems would be one if only we had access to the aggregate when updating a projection.

-## AGGREGATE DISPATCHER
+## Aggregate dispatcher

 The aggregate represents the current state of your data at the version of the latest event taken into account.
 Furthermore, we can output any data we want from the history of event, especially the data we want to be accessible in our read models.
 If so, we would only have to update the projection with the corresponding part of the aggregate if its version is more recent than the version of the projection itself.